krajasekhar015/k8-expense-volumes/statefulset.md

-what is the stateful application in expense project?
+**what is the stateful application in expense project?**
-A) mysql is the stateful application
+- MySQL is the stateful application

 **statefulset vs deployment**
 - Statefulset is for DB related application